2021-SS12-Team-6/2021-SS12-Team-6/README.md

 $ pip install -r requirements.txt
 ```

-##### Permissions
-Bot permissions that are enabled:

 ## Concept
-Our open source project encourages users to improve the project or customize their own fork of the project by adding new images/gifs to our ASL database with the bot's __!add__ command.
+Our open source project encourages users to improve the project or customize their own fork of the project by adding new images/gifs to our ASL database with the bot's __!mASL__ command.

 - script updates the ASL dictionary for the bot to use.
 - bot's add command allows users to add images to the ASL Assets folder.